 The Alabama Youth Ballet Company is proud to be located in the family-friendly, fast-growing city of Pelham.
 Thank you for your support!

-Audition's for Stevan Grebel's The Nutcracker are scheduled for Saturday, September 15.
-2012, from 9:00am - 2:00pm at the Grebel Center for dance studios.
+Audition's for Stevan Grebel's The Nutcracker are scheduled for Saturday, September 19, 2014, from 9:00am - 2:00pm at the Grebel Center for dance studios.
 Stevan Grebel has been choreographing and directing this holiday ballet in the Birmingham area since 1970.
+Deborah was a performed in this production for 12 years.

 Community Cast members will be selected for appropriate roles, and for some dancing parts, no dance experience is required.